 Le Corbusier also believed color should compliment the site.
 The colors in Le Corbusier’s palette are harmonious among themselves and easy to use in any combination.
 These were carefully selected to create spatial and psychological effects.
 Did you read about my visit to Le Corbusier’s studio apartment in Paris?
 You can check it out here.

-I guess it depends on how bad you need wallpaper?
+I guess it depends on how bad you want to use wallpaper?
 If you really want to make that sort of commitment, then the only perfect solution is the Aurora Collection by Calico Wallpaper available at Future Perfect.
-Instead of wanting to rip it off immediately, after you laboriously installed it, you might actually be caught in a trance.
-The color transition creates a spatial effect giving depth to your room.
-It is the best of both paint and wallpaper, a very sophisticated statement.
+Instead of wanting to rip it off immediately after you laboriously installed it, you might actually be caught in a color trance.
+The color transition creates a spatial effect giving depth to your room and comes in different color combinations.
+It’s the best of both worlds, a very sophisticated statement.